 [Section 49G inserted by No. 20 of 2002 s.
 146(1).]

 49H.
-Right of entry for discussions with employees
+Entry for discussions with employees

 (1) An authorised representative of an organisation may enter, during working hours, any premises where relevant employees work, for the purpose of holding discussions at the premises with any of the relevant employees who wish to participate in those discussions.